Skip to main content

 So the docs define product read models.

-The board, game detail, watchlist, saved ideas, notifications, and chat should all explain the same underlying truth.
+The board, game detail, watchlist, saved reads, notifications, and chat should all explain the same underlying truth.

 They can format it differently.